-The Clerk will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Clerk will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 10 school days.

 The Clerk will determine who is an appropriate person to investigate your complaint at Stage One (the investigator).
-This person might be the Chair of the Management Committee, another impartial member of the Management Committee, or an independent Governor from another school.
+This person might be the Chair of the Management Committee, another impartial member, or an independent Governor from another school.
 An independent investigator will be appointed by the Management Committee if the complaint is: